 - If the person with dementia will need help trying on clothes, bear in mind that shops may not allow men into the ladies' fitting room (and vice versa).

 - Look for clothes that are machine washable and need little ironing, as this will save time.

-- Remember that the person with dementia may not recognise new clothes as belonging to them if they have no memory of having bought them, and may not want to wear them.
-It may be better to buy more of the clothes that the person likes and is familiar with rather than something different.
+- The person with dementia may not recognise new clothes as belonging to them if they have no memory of having bought them, and so may not want to wear them.
+It may be better to buy more of the clothes that the person likes and is familiar with, rather than something different.